 - Before beginning, put on your goggles and gloves.
 Safety first!

-- You’ll need to prepare a solution for each candy you’re testing.
-Have an adult help you use a knife to finely chop them, or break them into small pieces and grind them up using the back of a fork.
-Take care to clean the knife/fork in between each candy as to not cross-contaminate.
+- First you’ll prepare a solution for each candy you’re testing.
+Use a knife to finely chop them, or break them into small pieces and grind them up using the back of a fork.
+Clean the knife and fork between each candy to avoid cross-contaminating the samples.

 - In a clean cup, measure 1 level spatula scoop of ground candy.
-Repeat with additional candy types.
+Then repeat with additional candy types.

 - Label each solution, and observe and record the color.
 Predict (make a hypothesis) which candy you think contains the most glucose.